2021 Australian Open men's singles draw, results - Tennis

-Rafael Nadal gets his first chance to break the record he shares with Roger Federer for the most men’s Grand Slam singles titles at the Australian Open.
+Rafael Nadal‘s first bid to break the record he shares with Roger Federer for the most men’s Grand Slam singles titles ended at the Australian Open.

 Federer misses his third consecutive major due to knee surgeries.